bracken576/Sant-Resume/Projects/BreastCancerML/README.md

 The Women’s Imaging Center’s article “What is the Difference Between MRI and CT Scans?”.
-There are a large percentage of tumors or lumps that aren’t cancerous and don’t need to be worried about or further inspected, so in an attempt to make diagnosing more affordable and to be more available I have made a convoluted neural network that predicts from mammography imaging whether the breast cancer is benign or malignant.
+There are a large percentage of tumors or lumps that aren’t cancerous and don’t need to be worried about or further inspected, so in an attempt to make diagnosing more affordable and to be more available I have made a convolutional neural network that predicts from mammography imaging whether the breast cancer is benign or malignant.

 ## II.
 Data Processing